 Data and guidelines for swimming water quality at coastal and river sites around Hawke's Bay (Nov - Mar).
 Colour coding indicates suitability for swimming.

 We monitor recreational water spots over the Summer to check on their suitability for swimming.
-Every week over summer (1 November - 31 March) we check 38 popular swimming and recreation spots - coastal beaches, rivers and Lake Tutira.
+Every week over summer (1 November - 31 March) we check over 30 popular swimming and recreation spots - coastal beaches, rivers and Lake Tutira.
 We post the data and guidelines here so that you can stay healthy in the water.